Siong23/secure5g-ai/Dataset/README.md

 ## <br>📊 Dataset Description

-The final dataset is available in the `/dataset` directory as `5G_anomaly_dataset.csv`.
+The final dataset is in the `/dataset` directory as `5G_Anomaly_Dataset.csv`.
 It contains network flow records, where each row represents a unidirectional or bidirectional flow of packets between a source and a destination.
 Each flow is described by a set of features and is labeled as either **Benign** or **Malicious**.

 | Category    | Description                                      |
 | :---------- | :----------------------------------------------- |